 Migration is an incredibly complex and personal experience, often shaped by conflict, trauma, and loss.

-For women like Ukrainian counsellor Olga, this journey also intersects with a range of unique challenges tied to personal challenges and specific of her qualification and profession.
+For women like Ukrainian counsellor Olga, this journey also intersects with a range of unique challenges tied to personal challenges and specifics of her qualification and profession.
 That was a place where she transformed individual refugee experience into a powerful tool to help other newcomers.

 In 2022, after the war broke out, Olga fled her home with her family.
 Seeking safety for her children, she arrived in Australia and began rebuilding their lives in a new country.